-Sympazan is the precursor and compliment to the launch of Libervant if it is approved and granted access to market.
-There is a very high degree of overlap and correlation between prescribers of Sympazan and the likely prescribers of an approved Libervant.
-While Sympazan continues to grow, we will continue to rationalize its contribution as a product and its value as a way to introduce prescribers to the epilepsy market, to Aquestive and PharmFilm® technology and the investment we are making in this form of commercialization and marketing spend supporting it.
-The current commercial organization would launch Libervant, subject to its approval, without expecting to immediately add significant internal personnel costs although marketing and selling expenses will increase if Libervant is approved and ready to be marketed.
-Until any Libervant launch is clear, we do not plan to increase the costs of our commercial organization and will continue to improve the efficiency of the Sympazan commercial investments.
+A significant portion of selling, general and administrative expenses relate to the sales and marketing of our proprietary product, at this time Sympazan, which was launched in late 2018.
+Sympazan is the precursor and compliment to the launch of Libervant if it is approved and granted U.S. marketing access.
+We believe there is a very high degree of overlap and correlation between prescribers of Sympazan and the likely prescribers of an approved Libervant.
+While Sympazan continues to grow, we will continue to rationalize its contribution to move towards profitability while continuing to introduce epilepsy prescribers and patients to Aquestive and PharmFilm technology in advance of the anticipated launch of Libervant.
+The current commercial organization would begin the launch of Libervant, subject to its approval for U.S. marketing access, which cannot be assured, shortly after its approval.
+Until any Libervant launch is certain, we do not plan to increase the costs of our commercial organization and will expect to continue to improve the efficiency of the Sympazan commercial investments.

-Our general and administrative costs increased after 2017 as a result of becoming a public company, including costs related to accounting, audit, legal, regulatory and tax-related services with maintaining compliance with exchange listing and SEC requirements, director and officer insurance costs, and investor and public relations costs.
+Our general and administrative costs increased after 2017, at least partially as a result of becoming a public company, including costs related to accounting, audit, legal, regulatory and tax-related services required to maintain compliance with exchange listing and SEC regulations, director and officer insurance costs, and investor and public relations costs.
 We continue to incur significant costs in seeking to protect our intellectual property rights, including significant litigation costs in connection with seeking to enforce our rights concerning third parties' at-risk launch of generic products.

-We will continue to manage the business costs to appropriately reflect the declining Suboxone revenue, the marketing and sales costs related to Sympazan and other external factors affecting our business including the continuing impact of the COVID-19 pandemic, as we continue to focus on the core drivers of value to our stockholders:
+We will continue to manage our costs to appropriately reflect the declining Suboxone revenue, the marketing and sales costs related to Sympazan and other external factors affecting our business including the continuing impact of the COVID-19 pandemic, as we continue to focus on our core business:

-- Seeking to obtain the approval and subsequent launch of Libervant, subject to approval for marketing in the U.S.; - The continued, accelerated development of AQST-108 along the 505(b)(2) pathway with PK clinical trials expected to begin in late 2020, subject to any delays associated with the coronavirus pandemic; and - Growing the revenue contribution from Sympazan as a first step to position Aquestive in the epilepsy community.
+- Seeking to obtain the approval and subsequent launch of Libervant, subject to approval by the FDA for marketing in the U.S., which cannot be assured. - The continued development of AQST-108 along the 505(b)(2) pathway with PK clinical trials expected to begin in the third quarter of 2020, subject to any delays associated with the coronavirus pandemic; and - Growing the revenue contribution from Sympazan as a first step to position Aquestive in the epilepsy community.